The Fukushima tsunami 10 years later: A correspondent recounts the day that changed Japan

 He was adamant that he would.
 I couldn’t figure it out.
 His college had an uncertain future.
 He was basically living in the middle of a graveyard.

 Though he kept saying how fortunate he was, he didn’t seem to believe it.
-When he’d get in his car, he’d turn on the Beatles, a little cocoon of joy and normalcy.
-And then he’d see something ghastly — a school bus painted with Pokémon characters jutting from the remains of a kindergarten.
+When he would get in his car, he would turn on the Beatles, a little cocoon of joy and normalcy.
+And then he would see something ghastly — a school bus painted with Pokémon characters jutting from the remains of a kindergarten.

 Twice over the last week, I spoke with Ohtsu on Zoom.
-He warned beforehand that I’d see the “wrinkled face of a 73-year-old man.”
+He warned beforehand that I would see the “wrinkled face of a 73-year-old man.”
 He lives alone now.
 His mother died seven years ago.
 He said he tries to keep busy with writing and tai chi, but sometimes he feels lonely.

 The first time we talked just to catch up.
-The second time, Ohtsu prepared a 36-page power point presentation, with before and after photos of his city.
+The second time, Ohtsu prepared a 36-page PowerPoint presentation, with before and after photos of his city.

-Ohtsu went through slide after slide, which included maps, an overhead view of a memorial site, and the photo of a new Italian restaurant called Trattoria del Centro.
-His city’s recovery had been strange, but mostly complete.
+Ohtsu went through slide after slide, which included maps, an overhead view of a memorial site and the photo of a new Italian restaurant called Trattoria del Centro.
+His city’s recovery had been strange but was mostly complete.
 What grew back bared little resemblance to what was destroyed.
 Ishinomaki was now a well-manicured city with wide sidewalks.
-Several gray high rises had been constructed as permanent new apartments for the thousands who’d lost their homes.
+Several gray high-rises had been constructed as permanent new apartments for the thousands who had lost their homes.

-Then he told me about the Wall.
+Then he told me about “the wall.”
 It was a massive public works project, a concrete behemoth planted along the coast, designed to stop future tsunamis in their tracks.
 The wall was gray and controversial, Ohtsu said.

 “Unless we go up to the hills, you cannot see the sea,” he said.